Skip to main content

 }

-Implement a class for the display elements to be displayed in the custom navigator.
+Implement the class for the display element to be shown in the custom navigator.

 CustomNavigatorItemViewModel.cs